--items from Universal Chiropractic College (p.
-8)

-- -Frank J. Wright DC suggests re: ACA: "Sounds good to hear of an organization free from school strings" (p.
+- -items from Universal Chiropractic College (p.
+8) - -Frank J. Wright DC suggests re: ACA: "Sounds good to hear of an organization free from school strings" (p.
 9) - -positive feedback from readers (including Leo J. Steinbach and Joy M. Loban of UCC) re: first issue of the Bulletin of the ACA in June, 1924 (p.
 10) - -notes amalgamation of LACC and Eclectic College of Chiropractic, reported in Chirogram (p.
-11) - -FR Margetts LLB, DC, President of the ACA, is on a nationwide lecture tour that will last for several years; receives positive feedback from BA Sauer DC of Syracuse (future sec'y of the ACA and NCA) (p.
-12)
+11)